Roout/chat/README.md

 # Done
 - [x] read data from client
 - [x] pass read data to server
-- [x] broadcast recieved data to all clients
+- [x] broadcast received data to all clients
 - [x] timely remove all connections that were closed

 # TODO #1